roberto-a-uribe/VMWare-17-WSPRO-Home-Lab/VMWare-17-Install/readme.md

-#  🛡️General steps to install VM Ware into a regular PC for home practice labs.
+#  🛡️These General steps to install VM Ware into a regular PC for home practice labs.
 Then you are able to create and maintain VMS using multiple OS versions.

+Within this VMWare 17 Workstation PRO Virtual environment I have built and install the following:

+- Windows Server 2025
+- Windows 11
+- Ubuntu Linux Client 25
+- Kali Linux 25

 ## Select >>> Create a new VM